Fast3Dcache: Training-free 3D Geometry Synthesis Acceleration: Introduction

 For instance, in TRELLIS \cite{xiang2025structured}, a state-of-the-art 3D diffusion framework, when naive caching is applied to its geometry generation phase, even minor inaccuracies in cached voxels or latent features can produce structural artifacts such as surface holes, geometric distortions or non-manifold meshes.
 This highlights the need for geometry-aware caching strategies that exploit computational redundancy while maintaining integrity of both geometry and texture in 3D generation.

-To address this problem, we propose Fast3Dcache, designed to accelerate inference while preserving structural correctness.
+To address this problem, we propose \textbf{Fast3Dcache}, designed to accelerate inference while preserving structural correctness.
+Distinct from 2D approaches that rely on perceptual feature similarity, our method addresses the unique structural redundancy of 3D geometry.
+By capturing the dynamic evolution of sparse voxels, we enable aggressive computation skipping without compromising the strict topological integrity required for 3D shapes.
 Our approach is motivated by a key observation derived from analyzing state-of-the-art 3D diffusion frameworks TRELLIS \cite{xiang2025structured}: during the denoising process, the occupancy field, which indicates voxel existence, exhibits a progressively stabilizing pattern.
 Specifically, as denoising proceeds, an increasing number of voxel locations become static, meaning their occupancy values no longer change across subsequent timesteps.
 Moreover, the number of these active updates decreases approximately following a logarithmic pattern.
 Inspired by this observation, we design a dynamic caching mechanism that identifies and caches features corresponding to stable voxel regions in the latent feature space.
 By adaptively tuning the cache ratio based on the observed change rate, our method avoids redundant computations in static regions while focusing inference on dynamically evolving parts of the geometry.
 We formalize this scheduling strategy as Predictive Caching Scheduler Constraint (\textbf{PCSC}), which predicts the number of stable voxels and controls the caching ratios over timesteps effectively.

 After determining the cache quota for each timestep according to the stabilization pattern, we further design a robust selection criterion, termed the Spatiotemporal Stability Criterion (\textbf{SSC}), to accurately identify which tokens should be cached.
 Intuitively, given the cache quota predicted by the PCSC scheduler, our goal is to cache those tokens that have exhibited stable behavior in recent timesteps, namely, features corresponding to regions whose geometric states have largely converged.
 To achieve this, SSC evaluates voxel stability from two complementary perspectives.
 The first is the magnitude of the predicted velocity, which reflects how much a voxel’s latent representation changes between consecutive timesteps.
 The second is the acceleration, which measures the stability of velocity through the rate of change in size and direction.
 By jointly considering both magnitude and direction, SSC provides a more fine-grained measure of voxel stability than either metric alone, enabling accurate and adaptive caching decisions.